 Cold email outreach is a powerful marketing tool when done right.
 The best cold outreach emails can drive sales, help you make genuine business connections, and help your company grow.

 According to Smart Insights, email marketing can provide your business with up to 30 times your initial investment.
 Additionally, email outreach has the best return on investment compared to other marketing channels, including social media.

 Yet cold email marketing can feel uncomfortable.
 Many people avoid cold email outreach because they fear the email will seem like spam or because they’ve tried and failed at it in the past.
 However, with the right strategies, you can develop an effective email outreach strategy that helps you turn cold leads into warm prospects.

 Cold emailing is similar to cold calling, except you’re contacting your leads by email.
-Essentially, you’re emailing people or businesses who don’t have a prior relationship with you, but who you suspect may be interested in establishing one.
+Essentially, you’re emailing people or businesses who don’t have a prior relationship with you, but who you suspect may be interested in establishing one, if given the opportunity.

 One approach is to send out a mass-produced cold email to a large number of recipients.
 Many people automate this approach and rely on a cold email outreach template where they only change a few elements, such as the prospect’s name.

 This mass approach might make things easy, but it often leads to low response rates.
 In fact, Backlinko found that only 8.5 percent of outreach emails receive a response.
 That said, if you send thousands of emails regularly, then the low response rate might not matter.
 However, you can improve the open rate and response rate of your cold emails by taking a more targeted and personal approach.

 15 Effective Strategies to Improve Your Cold Email Outreach

 By some estimates, the average office worker receives upwards of 120 emails per day.
 They often have to decide quickly which emails to open and which ones to skip.
 For this reason, generic emails are more likely to be deleted without the prospect opening it.